How do I Write a Legal Research Paper?

 Use subheadings to organize each section of your legal research paper.
 For instance, “Statement of the Facts,” “Questions Asked,” and so on.
 Your research paper will be easier to read if you use subheadings.
 It will also make it easier for the reader to locate specific sections.

-Begin writing a clear statement of the facts for your legal research paper.
+Begin by writing a clear statement of the facts for your legal research paper.
 The facts do not include opinions or conclusions; rather, they describe the events that lead to a legal issue.
 These facts will inform the reader about who, what, where, and how a situation occurred.
 The facts are allegations if they haven’t been proven yet.
 Make sure the reader understands whether the facts are true or false.

 Next, make a list of all the questions your research paper will address.
 This section is also known as “Questions Presented” or “Issues Presented.”
 The questions arise as a result of the facts being stated.
 Key facts should be included in the questions.
 Make sure to ask each question in a concise manner.